thiagofdso/clickup-mcp-server/README.md

 For multi-user or per-request authentication scenarios, you can enable header-based authentication by setting the `HEADER_AUTHENTICATION` environment variable to `true`.

-When this mode is enabled, the server will expect the following headers with each request:
+When this mode is enabled, each request must include:

 - `X-ClickUp-API-Key`: The ClickUp API key for the user making the request.
-- `X-ClickUp-Team-ID`: The ClickUp Team ID for the user's workspace.

-In this mode, the global `CLICKUP_API_KEY` and `CLICKUP_TEAM_ID` environment variables are not required.
+Configure the workspace once via the `CLICKUP_TEAM_ID` environment variable (or `--env CLICKUP_TEAM_ID=...`).
+The global `CLICKUP_API_KEY` becomes optional in this mode because the per-request header supplies the credential.

 Example:
 ```json